diegorusso/diegorusso.github.io/_posts/2013-01-06-howto-yolk-manage-your-python-modules.md

 ---
 title: 'HOWTO: yolk, manage your python modules'
 categories:
-- personal
-- italian
-- programming
 - howto
-- geek
+- english
 tags:
 - python
+- programming
+- job
 ---
 Installing pyhton modules is very easy and straightforward.
 The problem is keeping them up to date, list the installed modules, etc. For all these tasks